YtvwlD/gophor/README.md

   either way the 2 processes interact via some IPC method.
 Could allow for other modules too.

-- Allow setting UID+GID via username string -- not hard to implemenent, just a lot of code and didn't want to make things to heavy too early on.

 - Fix file cache only updating if main gophermap changes (but not sub files) -- need to either rethink how we keep track of files, or rethink how gophermaps are stored in memory.